14 Killer Books Like The Thursday Murder Club

 | by

 Raise your hand if you love Elizabeth, Joyce, Ibrahim and Ron.
 And also Chris, Donna and Bogdan.
-Yep, we love them too.
-And if you’re like us, we were still hungry after chewing through the Thursday Murder Club series.
-We wanted more books like The Thursday Murder Club!
+Yep, I love them too.
+And if you’re like me, we were still hungry after chewing through Osman’s series, I wanted more books like The Thursday Murder Club!

-And if you’ve also got that hunger, never fear, ’cause we’re going to feed you a whole baker’s dozen of books similar to The Thursday Murder Club.
+And if you’ve also got that hunger, never fear, ’cause I’m going to feed you a slew of books similar to The Thursday Murder Club.
 Our suggestions cue on Richard Osman’s themes of mature and caring friendships and how skills can stay sharp as we age.
-We’ve got some selections, that deliver witty repartee, older people sticking their noses into crime investigations along with some people getting murdered and others doing some murdering.
+We’ve got some selections, that deliver witty repartee, older people sticking their noses into crime investigations, along with some people getting murdered and others doing some murdering.

 We’ve also got a few suggestions that feature stuffy retirement home dynamics and some escapees from said homes.
 So, keep scrolling and get ready to add some books to your TBR pile.